-STUDENT OYSTER TRAVELCARD
+18+ STUDENT OYSTER TRAVELCARD

-If you are a full-time student and are with Speakeasy for more than 14 weeks , you will also be able to apply for a Student Oyster Travelcard (cost £20) which gives you a discount of 30% when traveling on the underground and buses around London.
+A Student Oyster Travel card gives you a discount of 30% when traveling on the underground and buses around London.

-In order to apply for a Student Oyster Card, you must go to: www.tfl.gov.uk.
-Click on "Fares/students and children" "Click on "18+student".
-You will need to upload a digital photo, and pay £20 by card.
-You need to know your course dates and student ID number.
+You can get a Student Oyster Travelcard if:

+- you are a full-time student - your course is longer than 14 weeks,

+If you want a Student Oyster Travelcard, you need to apply online at www.tfl.gov.uk, click on Fares/student and children, then click on +18 student and follow the instructions.

+You will need:

+- to upload a digital photo

+- to pay £20

+- your student ID number

+- your course dates

+- your address in London

 The card will be sent to your home address within 7-10 days.
-Come and speak to us in reception, and we callet you know your ID number.
+Come and speak to us in reception, and we can confirm what your ID number is.